 Working with others as a therapist or meditation mentor/teacher brings meaning to my life.
 It’s a privilege that I don’t take for granted.

 Almost.
 I find that meditating first thing in the morning keeps my practice strong.
 On days when I have to leave my house before 8:00 am, I have to look for another time to sit.
 That doesn’t always happen and that’s ok.
-Mediation is a practice that requires consistency, not perfection.
+Meditation is a practice that requires consistency, not perfection.

 That depends.
 I have a morning routine that takes 60 to 90 minutes which I adjust based on when I have my first appointment or meeting.
 I begin with 10-15 minutes of yoga as doing some movement and stretching helps me get present and connect with my body.
 I follow this with 15-20 minutes of reading or listening to an audio book or recorded mindfulness content (Insight Timer courses or other content online).
 Next I meditate and what that looks like varies based on what feels right.
 Some days I will listen to a guided meditation or recorded visualization exercise.
 I’m always exploring the content on Insight Timer and benefit from all the content available.
 Most days I end up sitting in silent meditation for 30 minutes and I always set aside at least 10 minutes to sit in silence.
 Lastly, I also try to do some journaling.
 This can be as simple as writing something in the Insight Timer journal which comes with a paid subscription and/or hand writing in one of my many journals.
 Over the years I have experimented with what feels right for me and I encourage others to do the same.
 How you meditate, when and where you meditate, or how long you meditate matters less than making the time to try something!